Minoxidil Foam

 What are the minoxidil foam side effects?

-While topical minoxidil foam is considered safe, there are still some reactions associated with the use of minoxidil.
+While topical minoxidil scalp treatment foam is considered safe, there are still some reactions associated with the use of minoxidil.
 Some of the mild side effects of minoxidil use may include:[2]

 • irritation or visible redness on the applied area, causing itching; and